-Reigate & Banstead businesses that have been forced to close due to national restrictions may be eligible for one of two new business grants.
+Reigate & Banstead businesses that have been forced to close due to government restrictions may be eligible for one of two new business grants.

 National restrictions in England currently mean that between 5 November and 2 December 2020, certain businesses and venues must close or restrict how goods and services are provided.
 Guidance for businesses about the national restrictions has been published by the Government.

 To help support businesses affected by the new restrictions, a new set of financial measures has been announced by the Government.